|

 Generally though, a short distance between where food is grown

 more nutritious product.
-It also helps local farmers who can
+It also helps local farmers, who can

-and often cheaper when grown on local farms.
+and cheaper when grown locally.

 More

-information about eating locally and green markets around
+information about green markets around the Web:

 Eat